Mothering the Mother

 Charlotte Edun has run The Good Birth Practice in Sevenoaks since 2014.
 She has 3 young children – each born after very different labours – and is not so much a birth junkie, as a women’s power junkie.
 She’s quite convinced that if men had uterus’s or grew placenta’s there’d be monuments to them all over the world.
 Because of this, she’s committed to helping women find their own, unique good birth experience.

-One thought on “Mothering the Mother
+One response to “Mothering the Mother”